Exploring today's technology for tomorrow's possibilities

-But a company as big as Intel isn't going to stay quiet for long, recently releasing the new Alder Lake 12th generation CPUs.
+But a company as big as Intel isn't staying quiet for long, recently releasing the new Alder Lake 12th generation CPUs.
 So now the question remains AMD Ryzen or Intel, which is better?

-In comparison, many Intel CPUs require purchasing newer, more expensive motherboards in order to overclock, which can increase your outlay significantly.
+In comparison, many Intel CPUs require purchasing newer, more expensive motherboards to overclock, which can increase your outlay significantly.

-When you look through the two companies' CPU ranges and compare equivalent chips, generally speaking, the AMD Ryzen comes at a slightly lower price.
+When you compare the companies' CPU ranges and chips, generally speaking, the AMD Ryzen comes at a slightly lower price.
 However, this gap has narrowed considerably, and prices vary greatly depending on the seller.
 As a result, it is now not unusual to also see an AMD chip going for more than the Intel equivalent.

-Going back to the top end, even if you consider the cost of a new motherboard, Intel’s Alder Lake CPUs still outperform the best Ryzen chips on value (performance per £).
+Going back to the top end, even if you consider the cost of a new motherboard, Intel's Alder Lake CPUs outperform the best Ryzen chips on value (performance per dollar).

 For laptop CPUs, Intel has a significant lead compared to AMD.
 While you can find AMD laptops, given Intel's more extensive portfolio, it is more common to find laptops with Intel processors of various generations, often combined with integrated graphics.